awslabs/aws-video-transcriber/README.md

 Prebuilt CloudFormation templates and assets have been deployed to AWS regions with both Amazon Transcribe and Amazon Elastic Transcoder.
 Click a button below to deploy to your region of choice.

-When launching the template, you will need to enter a stack name and an API key, this is the key you will provide to users to access the system, use a strong, random, alpha-numeric API key up to 70 characters long.
+When launching the template, you will need to enter a stack name and an API key, this is the key you will provide to users to access the system, use a strong, random, alpha-numeric API key between 20 and 70 characters long.

 ### Once click deployment